MatthiasWeier/Chrome-Extensions/README.md

 For any inquiries, you can reach me via GitHub:

 - Open an issue on this repository.
-- Send a message through my GitHub profile: [Your GitHub Username](https://github.com/YourGitHubUsername).
+- Send a message through my GitHub profile: [MatthiasWeier](https://github.com/MatthiasWeier).

 ---